techtinkerclub/techtinkerclub.github.io/_teacher_notes/2025-26/autumn/week-6-notes.md

 Finish with a short conversation or mini‑plenary:

 - “What part of the game logic was hardest to understand at first?”
-- “How did loops help us keep the code short?”
+- “How did loops help us keep the game short but powerful?”
 - “Where do we use variables to control how the game feels?”
-- “If you had more time, what would you add to Barrel Jumper?”
+- “If you had more time, what would you add to *Barrel Jumper*?”

-You can invite a few participants to show their version of the game and explain one change they made (e.g. different speed curve, different picture, extra sounds).
+Invite a few participants to show their version of the game and describe **one deliberate change** they made (for example, different speed curve, extra sounds, or a new picture).

 ---